zenith391/didot/README.md

 That combined with the fact the engine is in multiple packages, this means that changing the graphics module to something else is easy, just need to for example use `didot-vulkan` (while it is planned, there is currently no Vulkan backend) instead of `didot-opengl` to use Vulkan.
 And since they share the same API, absolutely zero porting is necessary (as Vulkan can use a GLSL compiler, however it might not be 100% true for other backends)!

+This also works for windowing backend, so by using `didot-x11` (still WIP) instead of `didot-glfw`, your games can now seamlessly run without GLFW as a dependency!

 [API reference](https://zenith391.github.io/didot/#root)

 ## Examples